Conditions implying annular chaos: Introduction

 For dissipative maps, we work with the \emph{Dissipative Standard Family} given by:

-In the extract here displayed we fix $a=3$ and the Jacobian $b$ from 0.1 to 0.8.
-We highlight that the Jacobian approaches 1, leaving the restriction of the usual strategies, where strong dissipation properties are required.
-Concerning the parameter $a$, it is fixed in 3 as we need pair of fixed points with different rotation vectors in order to apply the theoretical results.
-For other cases, one could just work with powers of the map.
+In the excerpt displayed here we fix $a=3$ and the Jacobian $b$ varies from 0.2 to 0.8.
+We highlight that the Jacobian approaches 1, thereby going beyond the range of the usual strategies, where strong dissipation properties are required.
+Concerning the parameter $a$, it is fixed at 3 as it ensures the existence of the needed pair of fixed points with different rotation numbers in order to apply the theoretical results.
+For cases below this value, one could just work with powers of the map.

-In the Hamiltonian case, we deal with the broad variation of the Standard Family given as follows.

-where $h$ and $v$ are required to satisfy simple compatibility conditions.
-This case shows that the method is indeed flexible, namely, that we can change from on map to another without deep analysis of the different situations.
+For completeness, let us close the first part of the introduction by listing well-known sufficient conditions and methods in determining positive topological entropy, which can be compared with the ones obtained here.

+\begin{itemize} \item \textbf{Melnikov integral.} This method was already used by Poincar\'{e}, and it shows positive entropy by giving sufficient conditions which imply that a saddle homoclinic connection of an integrable system becomes a transversal homoclinic intersection when the parameters of the system vary.
+It is usually the case that it can only be implemented for parameters \emph{very close} to those of integrable cases.
+See for instance the nice survey \cite{holmesmeli}.

+\item \textbf{Hyperbolic sets and cone fields.} The aim in this case is to find non-trivial hyperbolic sets and is based on the construction of fitted cone fields or, equivalently, of fitted quadratic-forms.
+This method has been used in renowned families in the Hamiltonian and dissipative settings (see for instance \cite{bunimovich,laisangyoung}), and usually, in the dissipative setting, it works only in situations where the dissipation is very strong.
+For instance, it is often the case in the dissipative context that one tries to make use of the theory of one-dimensional chaotic dynamics, and this approach requires that the Jacobian of the maps are close to zero and a detailed study of the differential of the map.

+\item \textbf{Nielsen-Thurston Theory.} In the absence of a rich surface topology, as is the case in the annulus, this method requires the existence of a certain configuration of periodic orbits, so that once removed, the remaining dynamics is isotopic to a pseudo-Anosov map.
+This family of periodic points can be characterized with \emph{braids} (see for instance \cite{braids1,braids2}).
+The limiting feature for the implementation of this approach in our context is the following: even in the presence of large rotation sets, the topological entropy of these systems can be arbitrarily small (see for instance \cite{paposa}).
+This means that the periodic orbits needed in order to apply the method could have an arbitrarily large period, and be difficult to detect.
+Another relevant case where Nielsen-Thurston Theory can be used to show positive entropy is for lifts of maps of the $2$-dimensional torus \cite{libremckay}.

+\item \textbf{Generic dynamics.} In contrast with the study of specific examples, there is a collection of results where positive entropy is shown to hold in a residual set of area-preserving smooth diffeomorphisms, see \cite{takens,pixton} and recently \cite{lepe}.
+For example, a generic $C^\infty$ perturbation of the time-one map of the Hamiltonian dynamics associated with the simple pendulum is clearly chaotic.
+Note that this does not replace the Melnikov integral method since the families we are interested in may very well lie in the complement of such residual set.

+\item \textbf{Numerical evidence.} There is a vast literature about numerical evidence of chaos for different meaningful systems inside and outside mathematics.
+Nevertheless, rigorous proofs are extremely rare. \end{itemize}